 Link Juice is a term in SEO (Search Engine Optimization) that refers to the amount of authority or value that one backlink passes to the website it connects with.

-In SEO industry, link juice is also being referred as “link equity”.
+In the SEO industry, link juice is also being referred to as “link equity”.

 Backlinks from websites with higher authority and relevance on a topic will generate more link juice and help a page rank better on the SERP (Search Engine Result Page).